-Senior Client Partner and Sector Leader, Healthcare Board Services
+Senior Client Partner, Executive Search, Sector Lead, Healthcare Board Services

-Transforming healthcare boards for a world of new challenges
+There's a world of new challenges facing healthcare boards

 In the past, healthcare board members typically secured their positions through a combination of business clout, community prominence and stakeholder influence.
 Often these positions would be filled by local leaders or wealthy patrons who donated significant sums to healthcare organizations.
 As a result, they would often function as rubber stamps for C-suite decisions.